WilCrofter/DBNUpperBound.jl/README.md

 # de Bruijn Newman Upper Bound

-Julia code for [Polymath Problem 15](http://michaelnielsen.org/polymath1/index.php?title=De_Bruijn-Newman_constant).
-This repository generally lags the [official repository](https://github.com/km-git-acc/dbn_upper_bound)--my interests are somewhat tangential to the mainstream and analytic number theory is not my field.
+Julia code following, i.e., having made no original contributions to, [Polymath Problem 15](http://michaelnielsen.org/polymath1/index.php?title=De_Bruijn-Newman_constant).

-The notebook directory above is probably the best indicator of what's going on here.
+Status: Rewriting and refactoring for better accord with the current draft, [EFFECTIVE APPROXIMATION OF HEAT FLOW EVOLUTION OF THE RIEMANN XI FUNCTION, AND AN UPPER BOUND FOR THE DE BRUIJN-NEWMAN CONSTANT](https://github.com/teorth/dbn_upper_bound/blob/master/Writeup/debruijn.pdf) (PDF).
+This means notebooks and docs are obsolete, and general chaos prevail.
+Things should improve shortly.

 To install this package and its dependencies: